a2iEditing/RNAEditingIndexer/README.md

 Under the logging directory a _flags_ directory is created.
 This contains a flags file for each **sample name** processed.
 In order to re-run samples **the flags belonging to the samples must be deleted or they will be ignored**.
 This feature enables parallel running with several instances of the program and re-runing with the same parameters only on a subset of the samples (e.g. failed to run ones).

 ### Inputs
-The input directory can be any directory containing sorted BAM files (however nested, the program looks for them recursively)
+The input directory can be any directory containing BAM files (however nested, the program looks for them recursively)
 **Note: BAMs should be created with unique alignemt** (non-unique alignemt may alter the results in an algorithm dependant way)

 ### Outputs